CHES® Certification Eligibility Guidelines

 There are three types of courses that may relate to the duties of a CHES®:

-- Process Courses: Courses that clearly align with the Seven Areas of Responsibility
+- Process Courses: Courses that clearly align with the Eight Areas of Responsibility

-- Content Courses: Courses from topic-focused courses that include elements contained in the Seven Areas of Responsibility
+- Content Courses: Courses from topic-focused courses that include elements contained in the Eight Areas of Responsibility

-- General Courses: Courses that include general elements contained in the Seven Areas of Responsibility
+- General Courses: Courses that include general elements contained in the Eight Areas of Responsibility

 Process courses are the most integral to eligibility, and you MUST have completed at least 12 semester credits(or 4 courses) in this category.
 Although it is not necessary to have content or general courses as part of the total 25 credits required, some may be considered as part of your eligibility during review.